Pardis Parker

-Pardis Parker is an award-winning director, writer, actor, and comedian.
+Pardis Parker is a Canadian director, writer, actor, and comedian.
 He's the creator and star of Comedy Central's Mideast Minute, the co-creator of Uncivil, a new sitcom in development at NBC, and the creator of Free, a new comedic drama in development at Amazon Prime.

-His filmmaking work has screened at over 150 film festivals worldwide and received over 80 awards and nominations, his writing has been published by the New Yorker, the New York Times, the New York Review of Books, the Los Angeles Review of Books, the Chicago Sun-Times, Weekly Humorist, Lit Hub, and McSweeney's, he's appeared on TV and in films in the United States and Canada, and he's performed his stand-up comedy at comedy clubs, theaters, festivals, and TED.

-TV & Digital
+Career

 Parker is the creator or co-creator of three series for TV and streaming.

-Mideast Minute

-Created by and starring Parker, Mideast Minute is a satirical news show distributed worldwide on Comedy Central's digital platform.
+Created by and starring Parker, Mideast Minute is a satirical news show distributed on Comedy Central's digital platform.
 The series satirizes U.S. propaganda efforts, particularly the Congress-funded Alhurra network, by trying to convince Middle Easterners that everything's OK in the Middle East.

 In writing about the show, the Jerusalem Post said Parker had a "sharp, smart tone," Uproxx said Parker's "timing is impeccable," and Tubefilter said Parker was "both timely and funny — a combination that works."

-Uncivil

 Co-created by Parker, Uncivil is a single-cam comedy in development at NBC about a pair of friends – a prosecutor and public defender – who find that their personal squabbles spill into the courtroom and that their professional disputes follow them home.
 Parker executive produces with Hazy Mills Productions' Sean Hayes and Todd Milliner, as well as with Bradley Gardner and co-creator Rell Battle.
 Universal Television is the studio.

-Free

-Created by Parker, Free is a half hour comedic drama in development at Amazon Prime.
+Free is a half hour comedic drama in development at Amazon Prime.
 Plan B Entertainment – led by partners Brad Pitt, Dede Gardner, and Jeremy Kleiner – is the production company.